Liev Schreiber: 2013–2020: Ray Donovan

-In 2018, he was part of the ensemble cast of the animated film Isle of Dogs, which premiered at the 68th Berlin International Film Festival; and voiced the supervillain Kingpin in the animated film Spider-Man: Into the Spider-Verse.
+In 2018, he was part of the ensemble cast of the animated film Isle of Dogs directed by Wes Anderson, which premiered at the 68th Berlin International Film Festival, and voiced the supervillain Kingpin in the animated film Spider-Man: Into the Spider-Verse.
 In the year 2019, Schreiber had a supporting role in A Rainy Day in New York, which was written and directed by Woody Allen.
 The same year, he starred in the lead role for Human Capital, where he also served as a producer.

+2021–present: Return to Broadway

+In 2020, Showtime ended Ray Donovan after its seventh season.
+As a conclusion to the series, a Ray Donovan film was released in January 2022.
+Schreiber co-wrote the script along with the director David Hollander.
 In a second collaboration with filmmaker Wes Anderson, he appeared in The French Dispatch in the role of an unnamed talk show host.
-The film was originally set to be released in 2020, but it was delayed numerous times due to the COVID-19 pandemic before being planned for a release in July 2021.
-The film subsequently premiered at the Cannes Film Festival on July 12 and was released theatrically in the U.S. on October 22, 2021.

-Schreiber worked on a film adaptation of Across the River and Into the Trees.
+The film was originally set to be released in 2020, but it was delayed numerous times due to the COVID-19 pandemic.
+The film ultimately premiered at the Cannes Film Festival on July 12 and was released theatrically in the U.S. on October 22, 2021.
+Schreiber worked on a film adaptation of Across the River and into the Trees.
 In the film, he played the leading role of Colonel Richard Cantwell, originally set to be played by Pierce Brosnan.

-In 2020, Showtime ended the drama series Ray Donovan, in which Schreiber starred, after the 7th season.
-As a conclusion to the series, a Ray Donovan film was released in January 2022.
-Schreiber co-wrote the script along with the director David Hollander.
+In 2021 he acted in the Adam McKay directed satirical film Don't Look Up.
+The following year he reunited with Wes Anderson for Asteroid City (2023).
+That same year he played Henry Kissinger in the biographical drama Golda starring Helen Mirren as Golda Meir.
+Also in 2023 he played Otto Frank in the National Geographic historical miniseries A Small Light.
+In 2024, Schreiber returned to Broadway in the revival of John Patrick Shanley's Doubt produced by the Roundabout Theatre Company and directed by Scott Ellis.
+Initially, Schreiber was set to play Father Flynn opposite Tyne Daly as Sister Aloysius Beauvier; Daly suffered an illness forcing her to leave the production and Amy Ryan was announced as her replacement.
+He voiced Sam Fisher in the Netflix series Splinter Cell: Deathwatch.

 Personal life

+Marriage and relationships

-Schreiber was in a relationship with British-Australian actress Naomi Watts (with whom he appeared in The Painted Veil).
-Their first son was born in 2007, and their second son was born in 2008.
+Schreiber was in a relationship with British actress Naomi Watts (with whom he appeared in The Painted Veil).
+They have two children.
 On September 26, 2016, Schreiber and Watts separated after 11 years together.

+Schreiber has been in a relationship with Taylor Neisen since 2017.
+They married in July 2023 and their daughter was born in August 2023.

 Schreiber has lived in a loft apartment in Noho, in Lower Manhattan in New York City, that was shown in Architectural Digest.